2024 Winter Star Party: February 5th - February 11th.

 Each person will occupy one set of bunk beds.
 You will sleep in the lower bunk and stow your gear in the upper bunk.

 The Speaker presentations will be on Sawyer in an open-air venue.
 We are planning to have between 6 & 9 speakers this year.
-The finalized list will be available soon.
+The finalized list will be available below

 AS WITH LAST YEAR, THE BOYS SCOUTS WILL BE ALLOWING YOU TO DRIVE OUT TO WHERE YOU WILL BE CAMPING ON CAMP SAWYER.